 Nearing the top of the pay scale are Finance Managers, National Account Managers, Financial Analysts, and Data Analysts; while the first receives the highest median pay at $101K annually, the other salaries come in at about $88K, $61K, and $54K, respectively.
 Financial compensation for Human Resources Specialists is rather low — on average only around $39K — relative to the rest of the company.

 Years of Experience

 Survey participants who have worked at ConAgra Foods Inc. for between five and 10 years earn approximately $67K per year on average.
-The largest slice of the ConAgra Foods Inc. people (31 percent) have been working for one to four years and earn $55K annually on average.
+The largest slice of the ConAgra Foods Inc. workforce (33 percent) has been working for one to four years and earns, on average, $57K annually.

 Certifications and Degrees